Itoka-DAO/itoka-music-nft-standard/README.md

 ## NFT developement Roadmap(Draft)

-- integrate ERC721-like NFT on IC canister with off-chain metadata
+- Integrate ERC721-like NFT on IC canister with off-chain metadata
   - Deploy the pure ERC721 on IC by Motoko✔️
   - Add metadata and CDN from AWS ✔️
   - Add Internet Identity auth ✔️
   - Add frontend for mint/transfer and ledger ✔️
   - Deploy NFT on IC main-net ✔️
-  - Add the NFT token in 3rd party wallet ✔️
+  - Add the NFT token to 3rd party wallets
 - Upgrade from off-chain to on-chain
   - Design metadata format ✔️
   - Design encryption mechanism ✔️
 - Implement streaming control API
   - Implement the streaming ledger ✔️
   - Implement the listener authentication for streaming ✔️
-  - Implement the listener authorization for streaming
+  - Implement the listener-controlled streaming authorization
 - Implement royalty collection ledger and API
-  - Design the protocol for royalty rate determination (set by custodian or DAO voting)
+  - Design the music royalty collection protocol
   - Enable the trustless royalty collection for Itoka NFT
     - Accept royalty by $ITOKA and $ICP
     - *Accept royalty by BTC, ETH etc. once Dfinity completed BTC/ETH intergration